HakaiInstitute/ssta_images/README.md

 ## To deploy

 test site
-- to deploy to the staging repo [repo][https://github.com/HakaiInstitute/ssta_images_staging) from the gh-pages branch.
+- to deploy to the staging repo [repo](https://github.com/HakaiInstitute/ssta_images_staging) from the gh-pages branch.

 git push staging

-To deploy to development
+To deploy to production (from gh-pages branch)

 git push